IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

-If you find typing three equal signs annoying, then don't: if you type `==` instead, ESLint will automatically convert it to `===` when you save the file.
+If you find typing three equal signs annoying, then don't bother: if you type `==` instead, ESLint will automatically convert it to `===` when you save the file.

 <br />